nvictus/lavaburst/docs/source/theory.rst

    state (0 or 1)
 -  independent samples from the ensemble

-Depending on the application, we assign to the arc connecting :math:`a` and :math:`b`
+Depending on the algorithm, the weight we assign to the arc connecting :math:`a` and :math:`b` is one of

 1. segment energy :math:`E(a,b)`.
-The total energy of a segmentation :math:`s` is the sum of the arc weights along its path in the segmentation graph.
+The total energy of a segmentation :math:`s` is then the sum of the arc weights along its path in the segmentation graph.
 2. segment statistical weight :math:`e^{-\beta E(a,b)}`.
 The statistical
-   weight of a segmentation :math:`s` is the product of the arc weights along its path in the segmentation graph.
+   weight of a segmentation :math:`s` is then the product of the arc weights along its path in the segmentation graph.

-The algorithms described below apply to any segment scoring function that satisfies (2).
+The algorithms described below apply to any segment scoring function that satisfies :eq:`boltzmann`.
 We will explore the results for a segment version of the Potts energy model on Hi-C data.